davehorner/cargo-e/README.md

 - **subcommands:** you may find that you like the rewritten cargo output and the additional detail provided in `-f` filtering.
 Specify a `-s` subcommand to run a subcommand other than the default `run` that `cargo-e` uses normally.
 - **autosense/tool installer:** `cargo-e` will parse the output of a failed cargo builds and prompt to suggest the user to install the required library or tool runner.
 - **run_report.md:** on exit, a run_report.md is generated which includes details of the commands run and diagnostic information if the `-f` filtering is enabled.
+- **tts panics:** When a panic is detected, cargo-e will speak the panic message aloud using text-to-speech (TTS) for immediate feedback. `-f` required.
+- **graphical panics:** Panics are also displayed in a graphical window using e_window, providing a clear and interactive error report. `-f` required.

 ## Introduction

 When using `cargo run --example` in a project with a single example, Cargo does not execute the example.
 Instead of running the obvious example, it displays that there is one example available.
 This behavior differs from that of `cargo run`, which automatically runs the default build target without requiring additional arguments.